JustinKerssies/Assessment/README.md

 * Be more diligent with reading documentation
   > One of the Issues I ran into with Click is that I fundamentally misunderstood how the package worked, leading to behaviour that took way too long to fix.
 Instead I should have spend more time focussing on diligently reading through the base parts of the documentation
 * Read the Assignment more carefully
   > I only recently saw the part in the DoD about frequent changes and logs in Git.
-This should not happen in a work environment.
+Forgetting something like his should not happen in a work environment.